Ubspy/Robotics-Tutorial/readme.md

 ```
 We now have a variable!
 We have a variable named `number`, it's important to note that you can name a variable whatever you want.
 Well, not whatever you want, unfortunately there are some rules for naming variables. but we'll get to that later, for now just use `number` like I am.

 So what do we do with it?
 Well let's set it to something so we can store it for later.
 Let's actually assign the variable to something.
 Pick a number, any number that doesn't have a decimal place, just keep it classy please, this is a school activity.
-Let's now set the variable to that number:
+Let's now set the variable to that number on a new line:
 ```Java
 number = 5;
 ```